Liquid stocks are the only type of stocks I’ll trade. Really, I only have two basic requirements — volatility and liquidity.

-If you already trade penny stocks you know it might take a little longer to execute an order.
-It’s not like trading Microsoft (MSFT) — where your buy or sell order is going to get executed almost instantly.
+If you already trade penny stocks, you know it might take a little longer to execute an order.
+It’s not like trading Microsoft (NASDAQ: MSFT), where your buy or sell order will get executed almost instantly.
 It’s a built-in feature of trading penny stocks that orders take a little longer to execute.

 “But Tim, why would I want to trade stocks that take longer to execute?
 Isn’t that risky?”

-I recommend you look into penny stocks that trade in the 200,000–5 million shares per day range.
-They’re liquid but not the most active.
-Penny stocks that trade in the 50 million plus range are liquid but too choppy for me.
+I recommend you look into penny stocks that trade in the range of 200,000 to five million shares per day.
+They’re liquid, but not the most active.
+Penny stocks that trade in the 50 million-plus range are liquid but too choppy for me.
 I tend to get scared out of the trade.

 Also, understand the market can shift.
 Last month’s supernova might have already fizzled out.
 What’s in play this week might not be in play next week.
 Trading strategies change based on what’s really going on in the market.

 There’s a lot less competition trading penny stocks.
-Plus, as long as you know beforehand that you need to find stocks with good liquidity, you’re one-up on the competition.
+Plus, as long as you know beforehand that you need to find stocks with good liquidity, you’re already one up on the competition.
 Seriously.

-Most people buy these stocks because promoters hype them to their email list.
-Maybe the company thinks they have the next big thing so they put out a press release.
-Let me tell you a secret: almost all these companies are going to fail.
-Don’t think you’re getting in on a MSFT at the beginning.
+Most people buy these stocks because promoters hype them to their email lists.
+Maybe the company thinks it has the next big thing, so it puts out a press release.
+Let me tell you a secret: almost all these companies will fail.
+Don’t think you’re getting in on the next MSFT at the beginning.
 You’re not.

-You’re here to learn how to trade and you want the best chance to be successful.**
+You’re here to learn how to trade, and you want the best chance of finding consistency.

 Back to liquidity in penny stocks…

-Why Is Liquidity Important While Determining Entry/Exit Indicators
+Why Liquidity Is Important When Determining Entry/Exit Indicators

 Knowing your entry and exit points will help you determine whether a trade fits your risk management strategy.
 Ultimately, it determines the success or failure of your trade.

-No matter how well you plan, not every trade is going to work out in your favor.
-I only win about 70% of the time.** If you do your homework and create a plan for your trade, you’ll have targets for when to open and close your position.
+No matter how well you plan, not every trade will work out in your favor.
+I only win about 77% of the time.* If you do your homework and create a plan for your trade, you’ll have targets for when to open and close your position.

 Plan?
 What plan?
-If you follow what I teach, you’ll have the trade ready to execute beforehand.
-And not only the entry and exit points.
-You’ll know what pattern you’re trading, the reason or catalyst, how much you’re willing to lose should the trade turn against you (risk vs reward)…
+If you follow what I teach, you’ll have every detail of the trade ready to execute beforehand.
+And not just the entry and exit points.
+You’ll know what pattern you’re trading, the reason or catalyst, how much you’re willing to lose should the trade turn against you (risk/reward)…

 In your plan, it’s called ease of entry and exit.
 Entries and exits rely on timing.
 Liquidity has an effect on timing.
 Remember, orders take time to execute.
 You want to be in and out of your positions as close as possible to your targets.